vmware-tanzu/community-edition/docs/site/content/docs/latest/docker-monitoring-stack.md

   alertmanagerServicePort: 80
 ```

-The configuration vlaues look correct.
+The configuration values look correct.
 The following Kubernetes pods and services should have been created successfully.

 ```sh
 % kubectl get pods,svc -n prometheus